""

 Letters of Recommendation Required 3

-Applicants should have a B.A. degree from an approved institution, a major in a field of humanities or social studies, and an outstanding record.
+Applicants should have a BA degree from an accredited institution in a field of humanities or social studies.
 Applicants are expected to have preparation equivalent to an undergraduate major in Scandinavian Studies at UW–Madison and should preferably either have taken three years of a Scandinavian language or must demonstrate (by examination) equivalent competence in one Scandinavian language or Finnish.
 A GPA of 3.25 (on a 4.0 scale) is required for admission; students with a GPA below 3.25 but above 3.00 may be considered for admission on probation.
 A writing sample (in English or a Scandinavian language) is required.

 Graduate School Resources